Doncaster Minster

 Doncaster Minster, formally the Minster and Parish Church of St George, is the Anglican minster church of Doncaster, South Yorkshire, England.
 It is a grade I listed building and was designed by architect designer George Gilbert Scott.
 The church was built in 1854–1858 to replace an earlier building destroyed by fire.
-It is an active place of worship and has a Schulze organ, a ring of eight bells, and a celebrated clock by Dent.
+It is an active place of worship, and has a Schulze organ, a ring of eight bells, and a celebrated clock by Dent.
 The church is one of two parish churches to have minster status in South Yorkshire.
 The other is the minster church of Rotherham.

+Pevsner described the church as being the most "cathedral-like" of all of Scott's parish churches.

 History

-The original 12th-century Norman building burnt down on the last day of February 1853.
+The original 13th-century Early English building burnt down on the last day of February 1853.
 This fire resulted in the loss of the medieval library which was above the south porch.
+The old church had some Norman remnants left over in the walls from the church previous to that, which also burnt down at the start of the 13th century.

-The current building was designed by architect Sir George Gilbert Scott in 1853 and constructed between 1854 and 1858 at a cost of £43,126 4s 5d.
+The current building was designed by architect Sir George Gilbert Scott in 1853, and the foundation stone was laid by the Archbishop of York Thomas Musgrave on 24 February 1854.
+Construction took between 1854 and 1858 at a cost of £43,126 4s 5d.
 It was consecrated by the Archbishop of York on 14 October 1858.
+Nikolaus Pevsner described the church as the "..proudest and most cathedral-like of this fabulously busy and successful architect's parish churches."
+The church is laid out like a "massive cruciform" and has a central Perpendicular tower which reaches 170 ft; the rest of the church is in the Decorated style.
+The church extends to 169 ft in length and is 65 ft wide in the nave including the aisles.

+A time capsule was placed underneath the church containing documents, coins and other artefacts of the time.
+A vellum sheet was included with the names of various benefactors, the churchwardens and the clergy.

+One of the quirks of the old church that was carried on into the new building, was the ringing of the church bells during St Leger race at Doncaster Racecourse.
+The Reverend Vaughan ceased this tradition in the first year that the race was held during his tenure by locking the tower and going for a walk.